 When booking a hotel, you have many choices available and why you pick one over another can be due to location, price or reviews.
 If you’re into points and miles, you have to consider if you can use points to pay for the room or if paying to stay there will earn enough points for another hotel stay.

-So with all of the major brands to choose from, which one have I found to be best to fit our travel needs?
+With all of the major brands to choose from, which one have I found best fit our travel needs?
 Hilton?
 Marriott?
 Hyatt?
 Nope.

 It’s Holiday Inn.

-IHG (InterContinental Hotels Group) owns 13 hotel brands, including the iconic Holiday Inn.
+IHG Hotels and Resorts owns 16 hotel brands, including the iconic Holiday Inn.
 Their hotel portfolio includes Crowne Plaza, Hotel Indigo, Staybridge Suites, Kimpton and Intercontinental Hotels.

-The IHG Rewards Club loyalty program allows you to redeem points for free nights or combine cash and points to make your points go farther.
-I’ve found it’s rather easy to find a room with availability on points, if you plan in advance.
+The IHG Rewards loyalty program allows you to redeem points for free nights or combine cash and points to make your points go further.
+I’ve found it’s rather easy to find a room with availability on points if you plan in advance.

 There are several reasons why I end up staying at IHG hotels so much.
 First, they simply have hotels everywhere.
-At last count, IHG has over 5,300 properties in over 100 countries around the world.
+At last count, IHG has 6,000 properties in over 100 countries around the world.
 So if you’re traveling, it’s more than likely you will find one of their hotels wherever you visit.
-I can’t think any other hotel chain, at all different price levels, I’ve used more for different types of hotel stays than IHG.
+I can’t think of any other hotel chain, at all different price levels; I’ve used more for different hotel stays than IHG.

 IHG also offers a credit card through Chase.
-The current bonus is pretty good; it gives you 80,000 points for signing up and spending $2,000 in 90 days.
-I used miles from my sign-up bonus for 2 nights at the Hotel Indigo Kensington, in London).
+The current bonus is pretty good; it gives you 125,000 points for signing up and spending $3,000 in 90 days.
+That’s enough points for 2 nights at the Kimpton Hotel Arras in Asheville, NC.
 The annual fee for this card is $89.
 You can read my review of this card at THIS LINK.

 The card also gives you automatic Platinum status with IHG.
-When checking in this can give you a better room and an amenity gift (or at least not the room over the dumpster).
-While this is a nice perk, I don’t give it a whole lot of value since in some of the hotels we’ve stayed, the upgrade wasn’t worth much.
-One example was the “club” room we were given at the Holiday Inn London Mayfair which I couldn’t imagine being much better than a regular room.
+When checking in, this can give you a better room and an amenity gift (or at least not the room over the dumpster).
+While this is a nice perk, I don’t give it a whole lot of value since, at some of the hotels we’ve stayed, the upgrade wasn’t worth much.
+One example was the “club” room we were given at the Holiday Inn London Mayfair, which I couldn’t imagine being much better than a regular room.

 I’m also partial to IHG’s program because IMHO I’ve gotten my best redemption ever by using their points.
-I used some tools by Wandering Aramean to find a room during Desert Trip in Palm Desert, CA so we could see Paul McCartney, The Who, The Rolling Stones and some other classic rock and roll acts.
+In 2016 I found a room during Desert Trip in Palm Desert, CA to see Paul McCartney, The Who, The Rolling Stones and some other classic rock and roll acts.
 I still can’t believe the deal I got considering most people value IHG points to be from 0.5¢ to 0.7¢ each (those decimals are intentional – less than a penny each) and this redemption was worth almost 3x that.

-While not as impressive as a redemption, I am able to get a room at our favorite Candlewood Suites near Schlitterbahn in New Braunfels, TX for 20,000 points when rooms were going for close to $200 a night for a weekend in the summer.
+While not as impressive, I can get a room at our favorite Candlewood Suites near Schlitterbahn in New Braunfels, TX for 20,000 points when rooms go for $200 a night for a weekend in the summer.

 This post first appeared on Your Mileage May Vary